qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - MySQL (InnoDB) gap lock may cause deadlock.
 - In MySQL (InnoDB) you can select a field and group by another field.
 It gives nondeterministic result.
 - In SQLite the field type doesn't matter unless the table is `strict`.
+- SQLite by default does not do vacuum.
+The file size only increases and won't shrink.
+To make it shrink you need to either manually `vacuum;` or enable `auto_vacuum`.
 - Foreign key may cause implicit locking, which may cause deadlock.
 - Locking may break repeatable read isolation (it's database-specific).
 - Distributed SQL database may doesn't support locking or have weird locking behaviors.
 It's database-specific.